cloudfuse-io/buzz-rust/README.md

 - you first need to init your terraform workspace.
 You will be prompted for:
   - the `STAGE` (dev/prod/...) so the associated terraform workspace can be created and the associated configs loaded.
   - the `BACKEND_PROFILE`
+- you also need to login docker to your ECR repository with `make docker-login`
 - you can then deploy the Buzz resources.
 You will be prompted for
   - the `STAGE`
   - the `DEPLOY_PROFILE` corresponding to the creds of the account where you want to deploy